Carrying passengers and loads on your motorcycle

 • your stopping distance: it’ll take longer to stop so leave a bigger gap when following another vehicle and begin braking earlier

-• your acceleration: it’ll take longer for your motorbike to accelerate so allow more time when you’re emerging at junctions.
+• your acceleration: it’ll take longer for your motorcycle to accelerate so allow more time when you’re emerging at junctions.
 You’ll need to stay in lower gears for longer too.

 While you’re carrying a passenger, you’re responsible for their safety and yours.
 It’s important to make sure they do not distract you.
 If you need to, find a safe place to stop and ask your passenger to sit quietly so you can concentrate on riding safely.
 Never allow your passenger to put pressure on you to ride dangerously or show off.